-Although substantially all of our revenue is denominated in pound sterling, US dollars, and to a lesser extent, Australian dollars, Euro and South African rand, a significant portion of our expenses (other than payments to repair centers, which are primarily denominated in pound sterling) are incurred and paid in Indian rupees and, to a lesser extent, in South African rand and Philippine peso.
-Therefore, a weakening of the rate of exchange for the pound sterling, the US dollar, Euro or the Australian dollar against the Indian rupee or, to a lesser extent, a weakening of the pound sterling against the South African rand or the Philippine peso would adversely affect our results.
+Although substantially all of our revenue is denominated in US dollars, pound sterling, and to a lesser extent, Euro, Australian dollars, and South African rand, a significant portion of our expenses (other than payments to repair centers, which are primarily denominated in pound sterling) are incurred and paid in Indian rupees and, to a lesser extent, in South African rand and Philippine peso.
+Therefore, a weakening of the rate of exchange for the pound sterling, the US dollar, the Australian dollar or Euro against the Indian rupee or, to a lesser extent, a weakening of the pound sterling against the South African rand or the Philippine peso would adversely affect our results.
 Furthermore, we report our financial results in US dollars and our results of operations would be adversely affected if the pound sterling, Euro or the Australian dollar depreciates against the US dollar, or if the Indian rupee or, to a lesser extent, the South African rand or the Philippine peso appreciates against the US dollar.

-Fluctuations between the Indian rupee, the Philippine peso, the pound sterling, the South African rand, the Euro or the Australian dollar, on the one hand, and the US dollar, on the other hand, expose us to translation risk when transactions denominated in such currencies are translated to US dollars, our reporting currency.
-The exchange rates between each of the Indian rupee, the Philippine peso, the pound sterling, the South African rand, the Euro or the Australian dollar, on the one hand, and the US dollar, on the other hand, have changed substantially in recent years and may fluctuate substantially in the future.
-The ongoing COVID-19 pandemic has impacted, and may continue to impact, the proper functioning of financial and capital markets and may result in unpredictable fluctuations in foreign currency exchange rates.
+Fluctuations between the Indian rupee, the pound sterling, the Australian dollar, the Euro, the South African rand or the Philippine peso, on the one hand, and the US dollar, on the other hand, expose us to translation risk when transactions denominated in such currencies are translated to US dollars, our reporting currency.
+The exchange rates between each of the Indian rupee, the pound sterling, the Australian dollar, the Euro, the South African rand or the Philippine peso, on the one hand, and the US dollar, on the other hand, have changed substantially in recent years and may fluctuate substantially in the future.

-In addition, the military conflict between Russia and Ukraine may result in a global economic downturn and may result in unpredictable fluctuations in foreign currency exchange rates, and in particular, may negatively impact the Euro, the pound sterling and other currencies in which our revenue is denominated.
-The withdrawal of the UK from the EU in January 2020 has created significant political and economic uncertainty regarding the future trading relationship between the UK and the EU.
+In addition, the military conflict between Russia and Ukraine may have substantial impact on the global economy and may result in unpredictable fluctuations in foreign currency exchange rates, and in particular, may negatively impact the pound sterling, the Euro and other currencies in which our revenue is denominated.
+The withdrawal of the UK from the EU in January 2020 has created significant political and economic uncertainty regarding the trading relationship between the UK and the EU.
 See "-The UK's withdrawal from the EU may have a negative effect on global economic conditions, financial markets and our operations in the UK and EU, which could reduce the value of our ADS."
 These developments have caused, and may continue to cause, volatility in the exchange rates between the pound sterling and other currencies.

-The average Indian rupee to US dollar exchange rate was approximately $\ref{79.69}$ per \$1.00 in the nine months ended December 31, 2022, which represented a depreciation of the Indian rupee by an average of 7.0% as compared with the average exchange rate of approximately $\ref{74.49}$ per \$1.00 in fiscal 2022, which in turn represented a depreciation of the Indian rupee by an average of 0.3% as compared with the average exchange rate of approximately $\ref{74.25}$ per \$1.00 in fiscal 2021.
+The average Indian rupee to US dollar exchange rate was approximately \$82.40 per \$1.00 in the six months ended September 30, 2023, which represented a depreciation of the Indian rupee by an average of 2.6% as compared with the average exchange rate of approximately \$80.33 per \$1.00 in fiscal 2023, which in turn represented a depreciation of the Indian rupee by an average of 7.8% as compared with the average exchange rate of approximately \$74.49 per \$1.00 in fiscal 2022.

-The average pound sterling to US dollar exchange rate was approximately £0.83 per \$1.00 in the nine months ended December 31, 2022, which represented a depreciation of the pound sterling by an average of 12.0% as compared with the average exchange rate of approximately £0.73 per \$1.00 in fiscal 2022, which in turn represented an appreciation of the pound sterling by an average of 4.6% as compared with the average exchange rate of approximately £0.77 per \$1.00 in fiscal 2021.
+The average pound sterling to US dollar exchange rate was approximately £0.79 per \$1.00 in the six months ended September 30, 2023, which represented an appreciation of the pound sterling by an average of 4.4% as compared with the average exchange rate of approximately £0.83 per \$1.00 in fiscal 2023, which in turn represented a depreciation of the pound sterling by an average of 11.8% as compared with the average exchange rate of approximately £0.73 per \$1.00 in fiscal 2022.